 We both lived for many years in California so we’ve had our fair share of good Mexican-American food – Ren in downtown and East LA and me from the mom-and-pop burrito shops in San Francisco’s Mission District.
 But as much as I love burritos, fajitas, and nachos, it’s still Mexican-American food.

-I have no way of knowing if what I’ve had is even close to the real thing because we’ve never been to Mexico, but that’s what we want to find out.
-Hopefully, when the dust of 2020 settles, we’ll get our chance.
+I have no way of knowing if what I’ve had is even close to the real thing because we haven’t been to Mexico, but that’s what we want to find out.
+By all accounts, Mexico is indeed one of the world’s best countries for food.

 Tacos al pastor, I have my eyes on you.